Milia vs Whiteheads vs Sebaceous Hyperplasia: How to Tell Them Apart

 How to tell milia from a whitehead

 Feel is the second cue.
-Whiteheads are soft and tender, and they can be sore to the touch.
-Milia are hard like a grain of sand.
-You can press on a milium and it does not move and does not hurt.
+Whiteheads are soft, tender, and can be sore to the touch.
+A milium is hard like a grain of sand: press on it and it does not move and does not hurt.
+Time is the third.
+Whiteheads come and go in a week or two with normal skincare, while milia sit there for months and do not budge with a face wash or a spot treatment.

 How to tell milia from sebaceous hyperplasia

-The single best cue is the central dimple.
-Sebaceous hyperplasia almost always has a tiny depression in the middle of the bump, sometimes called the umbilicated center.
-It is the visible opening of the enlarged oil gland.
-Milia do not have this.
-A milium is a closed, smooth, solid bead.
+Sebaceous hyperplasia almost always carries a small depression in the middle of the bump, sometimes called the umbilicated center.
+It is the visible opening of an enlarged oil gland.
+A milium has no such dimple; it is a closed, smooth, solid bead.
+Color backs this up: milia lean pearly white with no yellow tint, while sebaceous hyperplasia leans yellow or skin toned.

-The one you must never miss: basal cell carcinoma mimics
+The one you must never miss: basal cell carcinoma

 2. Visible blood vessels on the surface.
 Tiny red threads (called telangiectasia) running across the bump are highly suspicious for BCC.
 Milia do not have these.